 Storing, Freezing and Reheating Lasagna Soup

 Properly stored, lasagna soup will keep for 3-4 days in the refrigerator.
-It should be stored in an airtight container.
+Store leftovers in an airtight container.

 If you want to double the recipe and freeze some of it, do not add the pasta or cheese.
 Let the soup cool completely and freeze it in a ziploc bag or a freezer safe container.
 It will keep for up to 6 months.